AriaFallah/WebpackTutorial/part1/README.md

 ## Conclusion

 I hope this is helpful.
 If you have any questions, feel free to leave them as issues.
-If you feel that I left anything out, also make sure to leave an issue or make a pull request.
+If you feel that I left anything out, make sure to leave an issue or make a pull request.

 Webpack first and foremost is a module bundler.
 It's an extremely modular and useful tool, which, in fact, you can use without ES6, and without React.